xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 [01/2026] Our workshop proposal on pedestrian behavior prediction has been accepted by **ICRA2026**, which will be held in Vienna, Austria, on June 1-5, 2026.

 [01/2026] Our paper "[MCIVA: A Multi-View Pedestrian Detection Framework with Central Inverse Nearest Neighbor Map and View Adaptive Module](https://www.sciencedirect.com/science/article/pii/S1566253526000217)" has been accepted by **Information Fusion**.
-This is a collaborative work between Yanshan University and FIL.

 [01/2026] Welcome Yanlong to join FIL as a PhD student!
 Yanlong is funded by a QUEX joint PhD studentship.